Skip to main content

 Technical Analysis

-CVE-2026-2143 is an OS command injection vulnerability identified in the D-Link DIR-823X router firmware version 250416.
+CVE-2026-2143 is an OS command injection vulnerability identified in the D-Link DIR-823X router, version 250416.
 The vulnerability resides in the Dynamic DNS (DDNS) service component, specifically in the processing of the /goform/set_ddns endpoint.
-This endpoint accepts parameters such as ddnsType, ddnsDomainName, ddnsUserName, and ddnsPwd, which are improperly sanitized before being used in OS command execution contexts.
-An attacker can remotely send crafted requests to this endpoint to inject arbitrary operating system commands, leading to full compromise of the device.
-The vulnerability does not require user interaction but does require some privilege level on the device (PR:H), indicating that an attacker must have some form of authenticated access or elevated privileges to exploit it.
-The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no user interaction (UI:N), and high impact on confidentiality, integrity, and availability (C:H, I:H, A:H).
-Although no known exploits are currently active in the wild, the public disclosure of the vulnerability increases the risk of exploitation by threat actors.
-The compromised router could be used to intercept or manipulate network traffic, launch further attacks inside the network, or disrupt network availability.
-The lack of an official patch at the time of disclosure necessitates immediate mitigation efforts by administrators.
-This vulnerability highlights the risks associated with embedded device firmware and the importance of secure input validation in network device management interfaces.
+The parameters ddnsType, ddnsDomainName, ddnsUserName, and ddnsPwd are insufficiently sanitized, allowing an attacker to inject arbitrary operating system commands.
+This injection flaw enables remote attackers to execute commands on the underlying system with elevated privileges, potentially leading to full device compromise.
+The attack vector is network-based, requiring no user interaction but does require high privileges, indicating that the attacker must have some level of authenticated access or leverage other means to gain it.
+The vulnerability has a CVSS 4.0 base score of 8.6, reflecting its high impact on confidentiality, integrity, and availability.
+Although no known exploits are currently active in the wild, the public disclosure of the vulnerability increases the likelihood of exploitation attempts.
+The lack of available patches at the time of disclosure necessitates immediate mitigation efforts by affected users and organizations.

 Potential Impact